studiochampgauche/headless-react-wordpress-boilerplate/README.md

 The v4 isn't a following of the v3 but a totally new SPA ecosystem with a React Front-End and a separated WordPress Back-End.

+## Requirements

+- NodeJS (tested with v20.15.0)
+- ACF Pro 6.2.6 or higher
+- PHP Version 8.2 or higher
+- A premium or commercial subscription to the GSAP Club.
+(You need to and the .npmrc file in `constructor` directory for authenticate your account.)

 ## Apache configuration

 ```